-BEFORE Christmas, Bournemouth gave each of their players a little present - their own sleep pack.
-There were three items inside: a pair of amber-lensed glasses, an eye mask and a small torch.
+BEFORE Christmas, Bournemouth gave each of their players a present: a sleep pack, containing a pair of amber-lensed glasses, an eye mask and a small torch.

-For years, teams have focused on coaching and conditioning, while paying scant regard to recovery and sleep.
-Now that’s changing.
+For years, teams focused on coaching and conditioning, while paying scant regard to recovery and sleep.

 “There are two parts to it – one is sleeping really well after training, the other is doing the best you can in a hotel room to have a good night’s sleep before a game.”

 Manchester United have also been paying a lot of attention to the science of sleep this season.